seanpmaxwell/Typescript-Best-Practices/README.md

 #### Layers overview:
   - **repository (suffix `Repo`):** service-layer which talks to the persistence-layer
-    - If you have multiple persistence-layers (i.e. a database and a *file storage third party tool*), I like to use plain `repo` when referring to the database and then `"persistence layer" + Repo` for something else: i.e "UserRepo.ts" (talks to the database) and "UserAssetRepo.ts" (fetches user file data from s3).
+    - If you have multiple persistence-layers (e.g. a database and a *file storage third party tool*), I like to use plain `repo` when referring to the database and then `"persistence layer" + Repo` for something else: e.g. "UserRepo.ts" (talks to the database) and "UserAssetRepo.ts" (fetches user file data from S3).
   - **service:** business logic (server-side) or API calls (client-side)
     -  Server-side, the service-layer can call the persistence layers **BUT SHOULD NEVER CALL THEM DIRECTLY**.
 They should do this indirectly through the repo/infrastructure layers.
   - **operations (suffix `Ops`):** business-logic (client-side only)